City of Terni, Italy

 Scenario 1: The battery provider offers services to the district manager

 In this scenario, the district manager (DM) offers aggregated flexibility to the Distribution System Operator (DSO).
 The DSO requests a profile from the DM, who manages the battery, the Electric Vehicle (EV) charging station, the building and the PV system.
-The trialled services are:
+The trialled services were:

 - PV power smoothing